 In a letter to the Daily Prophet, Hermione Weasley, Head of the Department of Magical Law Enforcement played down the risk posed by Lydia Blackburn, who we revealed yesterday in this paper, to be a werewolf.

 According to Mrs. Weasley, werewolves are only dangerous one night a month.
 This, of course, is indisputable, but how many lives have been ruined in that one night?
 To the best of my knowledge, it doesn’t take longer than a night for somebody to be bitten.

-Shockingly, she proceeds to justify Remus Lupin’s near-attack on herself, her current husband and Harry Potter in their own school days, with a long story about an escaped Death Eater, a story which may well be true, but which does not change the fact that their lives were endangered by the presence of a werewolf in their school.
+Shockingly, she proceeds to justify Remus Lupin’s near-attack on herself, her current husband and Harry Potter in their own school days, with a long story about an escaped Death Eater, a story which may well be true, but which doesn't change the fact that their lives were endangered by the presence of a werewolf in their school.